amaliariegelhuth/Huffman-Coding/README.md

 ### Goals

-In this problem set, you will team up with one other classmate to design and develop a program called **Huff.java** which will perform Huffman compression of a text file.
-In the next problem set (PS8), you will work together to develop a program called **Puff.java** which will perform the corresponding decompression.
+In this problem set, you will team up with one other classmate to design and develop a program called `**Huff.java**` which will perform Huffman compression of a text file.
+In the next problem set (PS8), you will work together to develop a program called `**Puff.java**` which will perform the corresponding decompression.

 Algorithms of this kind are sometimes called *codecs*.
-Huffman coding is a *lossless compression* algorithm that achieves a very respectable rate of compression.
-In this problem set you are to design and develop the Huff program.
+Huffman coding is a *lossless compression* algorithm that achieves a  respectable rate of compression.
+In this problem set you will design and develop the Huff program.
 After completing this problem set and the next, your team's pair of programs should have the property that for every text file `f.txt`

 ```
 > cp f.txt original.txt      # makes a copy of f.txt and call it original.txt